MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-my-first-wpf-desktop-application2.md

      This page is the first window that is displayed when the application is launched.

-3. In the designer, choose the **ExpenseItHome.xaml** tab if it isn’t already the active designer tab.
+3. In the designer, choose the **ExpenseItHome.xaml** tab if it isn't already the active designer tab.

 4. Choose the `<Title>` element and change the title to **ExpenseIt – Home**.